 Those you may not feel are:

-The type of work you do and your workplace have an impact on any side effects.
-For example, someone who has to keep an eye on gauges in a control room may feel drowsy after taking antihistamines, but someone who does active physical work may not.
+The type of work you do and your workplace plays a role in any side effects.
+For example, someone who has to keep an eye on gauges in a control room may feel sleepy after taking antihistamines.
+But someone who does active physical work may not.

 Slowed reaction times

 Other medications that can get in the way of your daily activities are: